 Take a tiny nibble of your hot pepper; if it’s much spicier than you expected, add less of it to the recipe.
 Same goes for your onion.
 (Pro-tip: Wearing gloves is a good idea when dicing hot peppers.)

 If your tomatoes aren’t great, you might need more salt and lime juice than you planned on—if they’re truly bland, you might even want to roast them to give them more dimension and sweetness and switch to a blender salsa instead of a raw, diced style.

-If you’re making our Mezcal Salsa Borracha recipe (shown above), one tablespoon of mezcal might not make enough of an impact for you, but taste before you decide to add any more.
+If you’re making our Mezcal Salsa Borracha recipe, one tablespoon of mezcal might not make enough of an impact for you, but taste before you decide to add any more.

 Sure, a basic salsa has the usual suspects: tomatoes, lime, onions, peppers, cilantro, and garlic.
 But don’t feel constricted by that.
 We love getting creative with our salsa flavors, especially in the summer when produce abounds.
 It’s a great time to go heavy on the sweetest stone fruit specimens or most terrific tropical fruit you can find.

 For a creamy element, try adding avocado.
-Or, for extra crunch, add diced jicama, celery, fresh corn kernels (they’re super sweet when raw and in season), cucumber, or even lettuce (chef Gabriela Cámara’s secret for salsa verde cruda).
+Or, for extra crunch, add diced jicama, celery, fresh corn kernels (they’re super sweet when raw and in season), cucumber, or even lettuce.

 A sharp knife is a necessity in the kitchen, and you’ll really appreciate it for making raw salsa; a sharp blade makes it easy to chop, while a dull blade will crush, mash, and bruise ingredients.
 (It can even make you cry more when chopping onions!)